The Nutcracker in 3D: Development

 Director Konchalovsky stated that the film had been his "dream project" for over twenty years.
 He was inspired to adapt it into 3D for several reasons; he believed that the format would be useful in conveying the fantastical nature of the material, capturing the emotions of CGI characters, and appealing to a family audience.
 At the same time, he opted to adapt it with no ballet sequences because, according to him, "ballet cannot work in cinema very well."

 Konchalovsky gave the villainous rats Nazi-like qualities in his production, one of many elements in the adaptation which alienated both critics and audiences.

 Financing

 A 2022 article in Meduza reported that the film was primarily financed by VEB.RF, a Russian state development corporation chaired by Vladimir Putin, and that it was the most expensive Russian film produced to date.

-In December 2020, VEB filed a lawsuit against the producers for unpaid loans, totaling USD$127.8 million, claiming they had withheld proceeds from ticket sales.
+In December 2020, VEB filed a lawsuit against the producers for unpaid loans, totaling $127.8 million, claiming they had withheld proceeds from ticket sales.